raphi-tech/git-mirror/README.md

 ## How to use it (Windows)
 Make sure you setup SSH authentication for both repositories.

+Keep in mind:
-> Keep in mind: "With SSH keys, if someone gains access to your computer, the attacker can gain access to every system that uses that key.
+> With SSH keys, if someone gains access to your computer, the attacker can gain access to every system that uses that key.
 To add an extra layer of security, you can add a passphrase to your SSH key.
-To avoid entering the passphrase every time you connect, you can securely cache the key in the SSH agent."
+To avoid entering the passphrase every time you connect, you can securely cache the key in the SSH agent.

 First you need to generate a new SSH key on your local machine.
-After you generate the key, you have to add the public key to your account on the platforms your repository is on to enable authentication for Git operations over SSH.
+After you generate the key, you have to add the public key to your account on the platform your repository is on to enable authentication for Git operations over SSH.

 ### Generate a new SSH key
 1. Open Git Bash